evhub/bbopt/README.md

 _file_ is used by BBopt to figure out where to load and save data to, and should usually just be set to `__file__`. _tag_ allows additional customization of the BBopt data file for when multiple BBopt instances might be desired for the same file.
 Specifically, BBopt uses `os.path.splitext(file)[0] + "_" + tag` as the base path for the data file.

 _protocol_ determines how BBopt serializes data.
 If `None` (the default), BBopt will use pickle protocol 2, which is the highest version that works on both Python 2 and Python 3 (unless a `json` file is present, in which case BBopt will use `json`).
 To use the newest protocol instead, pass `protocol=-1`.
-If `protocol="json"`, BBopt will use `json` instead of `pickle`, which is occasionally useful for cross-platform compatibility.
+If `protocol="json"`, BBopt will use `json` instead of `pickle`, which is occasionally useful if you want to access your data outside of Python.

 #### `run`